Rowing for All

 Vernon Rowing and Dragon Boat Club

-VRDBC will be delivering Come Try days and Learn More About Rowing events until March 31, 2023.
+Vernon Rowing and Dragon Boat Club (VRDBC) will be delivering Come Try days and Learn More About Rowing events until March 31, 2023.
 Girls and women, Black, Indigenous and 2SLGBTQQIA+ participants, and newcomers to Canada will all be included in the programming.
-The events can be held at VRDBC, community centres or at partnering organizations.
-Details of upcoming events and how to register will be available at VRDBC.com.
-Please contact lisa@VRDBC.com if you would like to arrange an event for your group.
-These events will be delivered in English.
+The events can be held at VRDBC, community centres or at partnering organizations and will be delivered in English.

 SASKATCHEWAN